-1. Course Code HS 741

-2. Title of the Course Black Literary Cultures and the Slave Tradition

-3. Credit Structure L-T-P-Credits

-2-1-0-3

-4. Name of the Concerned Discipline English

-5. Pre-requisite, if any NIL

-6. Scope of the course The Course will focus on selected writings and excerpts from the above authors.
-The attempt will be to study some of these works and writers in tandem so as to trace the evolution of Black Intellectual thought and its ideational influence on Black Narratives

-7. Course Syllabus Phillis Wheatley, Iola Leroy, Frances E.W.
-Harper, Our Nig, Harriet E. Wilson, Martin Delany, Narrative of the Life of Frederick Douglass, Frederick Douglass The Souls of Black Folk, W E B Du Bois, Langston Hughes, Zora Neale Hurston, James Baldwin, Richard Wright, Ralph Ellison, Harold Cruse, Angela Davis, CLR James, V.Y.
-Mudimbe, Achille Mbembe, Leopold Senghor, Franz Fanon, Cornel West, Samuel R Delany, Octavia Butler, Randall Keenan, Colson Whitehead,

-8. Suggested Books An Introduction to Africana Philosophy, Lewis Gordon African American Perspectives and Philosophical Traditions, John P. Pittman Blacks and Social Justice, Bernard R. Boxill.
-The Signifying Monkey, Henry Louis Gates.
-The Practice of Diaspora: Literature, Translation and the Rise of Black Internationalism, Brent Hayes Edwards Playing in the Dark: Whiteness and the Literary Imagination, Toni Morrison.
-African American Literary Theory: A Reader, Winston Napier
+1. Course Code HS 741 2.
+Title of the Course Black Literary Cultures and the Slave Tradition 3.
+Credit Structure L-T-P-Credits 2-1-0-3 4.
+Name of the Concerned English Discipline 5.
+Pre-requisite, if any NIL 6.
+Scope of the course The Course will focus on selected writings and excerpts from the above authors.
+The attempt will be to study some of these works and writers in tandem so as to trace the evolution of Black Intellectual thought and its ideational influence on Black Narratives 7.
+Course Syllabus Phillis Wheatley, Iola Leroy , Frances E.W.
+Harper, Our Nig , Harriet E. Wilson, Martin Delany, Narrative of the Life of Frederick Douglass, Frederick Douglass The Souls of Black Folk, W E B Du Bois, Langston Hughes, Zora Neale Hurston, James Baldwin, Richard Wright, Ralph Ellison, Harold Cruse, Angela Davis, CLR James, V.Y.
+Mudimbe, Achille Mbembe, Leopold Senghor, Franz Fanon, Cornel West, Samuel R Delany, Octavia Butler, Randall Keenan, Colson Whitehead, 8.
+Suggested Books 1.
+An Introduction to Africana Philosophy, Lewis Gordon 2.
+African American Perspectives and Philosophical Traditions, John P. Pittman 3.
+Blacks and Social Justice, Bernard R. Boxill.
+4. The Signifying Monkey, Henry Louis Gates.
+5. The Practice of Diaspora: Literature, Translation and the Rise of Black Internationalism, Brent Hayes Edwards 6.
+Playing in the Dark: Whiteness and the Literary Imagination, Toni Morrison.
+7. African American Literary Theory: A Reader, Winston Napier

 1. Course Code HS 742 2.
 Title of the Course Twentieth Century and the European Novel 3.
 Credit Structure L-T-P-Credits 2-1-0-3 4.
-Name of the Concerned Discipline English 5.
+Name of the English Concerned Discipline 5.
 Pre-requisite, if any NIL 6.
 Scope of the course An attempt will be made to position the genre as a mode of response to a period of volatility and turbulence on the European continent.
-The course could include selections from other genres and alternative media in order to examine concepts such as nation, state and citizenship and the way in which these concepts pan out in literary narrative.
+The course could include selections from other genres and alternative media in order to examine concepts such as nation, state and citizenship and the way in which these concepts pan out 0 0 11 1 in literary narrative.
 7. Course Syllabus Marcel Proust - Swan in Love Thomas Mann - Dr. Faustus Franz Kafka - The Trial Albert Camus - The Outsider Joseph Roth- The Radetsky March Italo Calvino- If on a winter's night a traveler 8.
-Suggested Books Mikhail Bakhtin, Dialogic Imagination Milan Kundera, The Art of the Novel Roland Barthes, A Barthes Reader, ed. by Susan Sontag André Brink, The Novel: Language and Narrative from Cervantes to Calvino Georg Lukács, The Theory of the Novel Jenny Mander, Remapping the Rise of the European Novel Christopher Nash, World-games: the tradition of anti-realist revolt Vladimir Nabokov, Lectures on Literature Jacques Derrida, Spectres of Marx Giorgio Agamben, State of Exception Alain Badiou, Being and Event Sigmund Freud, Civilization and its Discontents
+Suggested Books 1.
+Mikhail Bakhtin, Dialogic Imagination 0.
+Suggested books 2.
+Milan Kundera, The Art of the Novel 3.
+Roland Barthes, A Barthes Reader, ed. by Susan Sontag 4.
+André Brink, The Novel: Language and Narrative from Cervantes to Calvino 5.
+Georg Lukács, The Theory of the Novel 6.
+Jenny Mander, Remapping the Rise of the European Novel 7.
+Christopher Nash, World-games: the tradition of anti-realist revolt 8.
+Vladimir Nabokov, Lectures on Literature 9.
+Jacques Derrida, Spectres of Marx 10.
+Giorgio Agamben, State of Exception 11.
+Alain Badiou, Being and Event 12.
+Sigmund Freud, Civilization and its Discontents